RiverDuke/My-First-Webpage/README.md

 # Thinkful-Final
-Final for thinkful.com.
-This project is my first webpage.
+This is my first webpage detailing a little bit about myself.
+Built with html and css!